tcqq/TimelineView/README.md

 License
 -------

-Copyright 2019 Vipul Asri, Alan Dreamer.
+Copyright 2019 Vipul Asri, Alan Perry.

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for